Configure Prisma Access Colo-Connect

 11. Commit and Push your configuration changes, making sure that Colo-Connect is selected in the Push Scope.

-Set Up Routing for the Service Connection Using GRE Tunnels
+Set Up Routing for the Service Connection Using BGP

-The Colo router advertises its GRE tunnel peer IP address to the cloud router, and learns the subnet for the GRE tunnel from the cloud router.
-When you first configured the eBGP routing over the VLAN on the customer router, you advertised local reachability for the GRE tunnels.
-After the cloud router and the Colo router advertise and learn the routes for the Colo subnet and the local GRE IP addresses from each other, the GRE tunnels used by the service connection become active (up).
+The Colo router advertises its BGP peer IP address to the cloud router, and learns the BGP subnet tunnel from the cloud router.
+When you first configured the eBGP routing over the VLAN on the customer router, you advertised local reachability for BGP.
+After the cloud router and the Colo router advertise and learn the routes for the Colo subnet and the local tunnel IP addresses from each other, BGP for the service connection is functional.

-To set up routing and add GRE tunnels to the service connections, complete the following steps.
+To set up routing for the service connections, complete the following steps.

-2. Make a note of the IP addresses you will use for the Peer IP 1 and, if required, Peer IP 2 address in the service connections.
+2. Make a note of the IP addresses you will use for the Peer Address and Local Address for Connection 1 and, if required, Connection 2 in the service connections.

-You use these IP addresses to create a Deny policy that prevents the local GRE IP address to be advertised to the Colo-Connect service connection.
+The Local Address will correspond to the eBGP Router column of the service connections page.
+You use these IP addresses to create a Deny policy that prevents the local BGP IP address to be advertised to the Colo-Connect service connection.

 3. Configure Peer groups for the peer and local IP addresses.